27lorenzo/27lorenzo/README.md

   <img src="https://github.com/27lorenzo/27lorenzo/blob/main/cover_image.png" width="100%" title="Intro Card" alt="Intro Card">
 </p>

 Hi!
 Welcome to my Github!
-My name is Lorenzo and I'm a spanish Data Engineer currently working in The Netherlands.
+My name is Lorenzo and I'm a spanish Data Engineer currently working in Spain.
 I am passionate about exploring and implementing data solutions to solve real-life problems who's always willing to learn and expand his skills across different and emerging techonologies and domains.
 I have 1+ years of experience as Data Engineer in maintaing cloud infrastructure and implementing enhancements to ETL pipelines.

 ### Last projets 🔥